-Addressing these deficits will require either reductions in proposed services, additional funding sources, or some combination of both to balance available revenues with the PRTC subsidy expenditures.
+N. PRTC Outyear Budget Operating Deficits - Based on estimates of subsidy expenditures and fuel tax revenues prepared by PRTC, there is sufficient funding to provide subsidies for administrative operations, OmniRide Express, and OmniRide Local operations and to fund the County's share of projected bus capital needs through FY21.
 Overall, there is a significant reliance on one-time subsidy sources of funding such as fuel tax trust fund balance and PRTC's operating fund balance to fund on-going subsidy expenditures.
 In FY21, recurring funding sources support only 67.6% of subsidy expenditures (in previous years the recurring funding sources supported more than 85% of expenditures).